rust-lang/book/second-edition/nostarch/chapter17.md

 external code to read the `average` but not modify it.

-Because we’ve encapsulated the implementation details of `AveragedCollection`, we could also change aspects like using a different data structure used for the `list` to use a `HashSet` instead of a `Vec`, for instance.
-As long as the signatures of the `add`, `remove`, and `average` public methods stayed the same, code using `AveragedCollection` wouldn’t need to change.
-This wouldn’t necessarily be the case if we exposed `list` to external code: `HashSet` and `Vec` have different methods for adding and removing items, so the external code would likely have to change if it was modifying `list` directly.
+Because we’ve encapsulated the implementation details of `AveragedCollection`, we can easily change aspects like the data structure in the future.
+For instance, we could use a `HashSet` instead of a `Vec` for the `list` field.
+As long as the signatures of the `add`, `remove`, and `average` public methods stay the same, code using `AveragedCollection` wouldn’t need to change.
+This wouldn’t necessarily be the case if we exposed `list` to external code:
+`HashSet` and `Vec` have different methods for adding and removing items, so the external code would likely have to change if it was modifying `list` directly.

 If encapsulation is a required aspect for a language to be considered object-oriented, then Rust meets that requirement.
 Using `pub` or not for